 “Sarah Marriage, the force behind A Workshop of Our Own in Baltimore.
 Just so supportive, what she’s done for women and gender-nonconforming craftspeople and making everyone feel welcome.
 Leslie Webb in Austin, TX.
 So humble, so talented, and really focused on helping others, sharing their stories, and helping people feel comfortable in the craft.
 Motoko Smith!
 Everything needs to be in a museum, and she’s just so sweet, too.”

-Up Since 2015, the community has grown organically, and it’s flourished in quarantine.
-“I’ve had to pause the project off and on over the years for different reasons, but this last year with the shut down I was like ok, great.
+Up Since 2015, the community has grown organically, and it’s flourished in the past year.
+“I’ve had to pause the project off and on over the years for different reasons, but this last year . . .
+I was like ok, great.
 This is my opportunity.”

 Mary May, a fellow Charleston-based woodworker with a focus on fine woodcarving, inspired Katie to fire Women of Woodworking back up.
 Katie started with weekly Instagram live sessions, hosted Wednesdays at 7:30 PM EST. “I’ve been focusing on ways to grow and it’s been a lot of work but I’m really excited for what’s ahead.”